JuliaLang/julia/doc/src/devdocs/sysimg.md

 errors by specifying `--trim=unsafe` or `--trim=unsafe-warn`.
 Then you will get a system image built, but it may crash at run time if needed code is not present.

-It typically makes sense to specify `--strip-ir` and `--strip-metadata` along with `--trim`, since those options remove information not needed in a small binary meant for deployment.
+It typically makes sense to specify `--strip-ir` along with `--trim`, since trimmed binaries are fully compiled and therefore don't need Julia IR.
+At some point we may make `--trim` imply `--strip-ir`, but for now we have kept them orthogonal.

+To get the smallest possible binary, it will also help to specify `--strip-metadata` and run the Unix `strip` utility.
+However, those steps remove Julia-specific and native (DWARF format) debug info, respectively, and so will make debugging more difficult.

 ### Common problems